• Skip to content

 Beyond the heat requirements, there’s also the safety aspect.
 When the carbon is reactivated, it releases all the adsorbed impurities into the air in the form of vapor.
 The vaporized impurities are toxic.
 To prevent the release of these gases into the atmosphere, this process should be handled in an inert gas chamber.

-FAQ About Charcoal Filters
+FAQ About Charcoal Water Filters

 Are charcoal filters bad for the environment?